citusdata/tools/packaging_automation/README.md

 **--earliest_pr_date:** Used with --cherry-pick-enabled flag.
 Date format is 'Y.m.d' e.g 2012.01.21.
 PR's merged after this date would be listed and cherry-picked.

-**--schema_version:** Available only for patch release.
+**--schema-version:** Available only for patch release.
 If used, schema version in citus.control file would be updated.

 ###Example Usage